Knots and Links from Random Projections

 When $\epsilon=.5$ a numerical integration gives that $\langle\kappa(C)\rangle\approx 9.72$ so that $x<.54$, that is, at least approximately $48$ percent are unknotted. \Remark{The same results holds when considering a piecewise linear approximation to the petal diagram as discussed in the above remark.
 It would be interesting to compute the total torsion as well, especially given its relation to the self-linking number.}

 We may modify the curve $\vr(t)$ defined in the first section to define a model for random links.
 To so, we define the following two space curves:

-in $\mathbb{R}^{2+2k}$, again where $\textbf{R}(t',\epsilon,k)$ is as in (\ref{taper}), and $k$ zeroes are appended to the end of the vector $\vr_1(t)$, and where another $k$ zeros are inserted after the second position in $\vr_2(t)$.
+in $\mathbb{R}^{2+2k}$, again where $\textbf{R}(t',\epsilon,k)$ is as in \eqref{taper}, and $k$ zeroes are appended to the end of the vector $\vr_1(t)$, and where another $k$ zeros are inserted after the second position in $\vr_2(t)$.
 That is, we take each component to have an equal number of petals and the second component is a rotation of the first in the first two coordinates, as is shown in figure 5.3.1.

-In tables 5.1 and 5.2 we illustrated two ways of computing $\langle\mathrm{Lk}^2\rangle$, the first of which was found by sampling $10,000$ links using our model (subspaces were chosen by applying the Gram-Schmidt process to $n$ by $3$ matrices whose entries are uniformly distributed in $\big(-1,1\big)$), computing the linking number for each sample by taking a piecewise linear approximation of the link and then using the algorithm in \cite{Arai} to compute the linking number, and then finding the sum of the squared standard deviation and the squared mean of our samples.
-The second was found by computing the integral in Theorem 3.2.1 using a Monte Carlo integration in Wolfram Mathematica.
+In tables 5.1 and 5.2 we illustrated two ways of computing $\langle\mathrm{Lk}^2\rangle$, the first of which was found by sampling $10^6$ links using our model (subspaces were chosen by sampling Gaussian random matrices $U\in\mathrm{Mat}_{n,3}$), computing the linking number for each sample by taking a piecewise linear approximation of the link, and then using the algorithm in \cite{Arai} to compute the linking number, and then finding the sum of the squared standard deviation and the squared mean of our samples.
+The second was found by computing the integral in Theorem \ref{mainResultTheorem} using a Monte Carlo integration in Wolfram Mathematica (also with $10^6$ integrand evaluations).

-\begin{Remark} Notice that in the second table that the values of $\langle\mathrm{Lk}^2\rangle$ computed with the two methods appear to be quite different.
+\begin{Remark} Notice that in the second table, that the values of $\langle\mathrm{Lk}^2\rangle$ have larger errors compared to the first table.
 We expect this is due to the numerical instability that arises when $\epsilon$ is small since the strands become closer and force the denominator in the expression for $I_{\langle\mathrm{Lk}^2\rangle}$ to become close to zero, unlike in the results in the first table.
 It would be interesting to find a stable numerical method for computing these configuration space integrals.
-Alternate methods are explored in the appendix. \end{Remark}
+Alternate methods are considered in the appendix. \end{Remark}

 \newchapter{Future Directions}{Future Directions}{Future Directions} In this work we have found a way to compute the second moment of the linking number for a rather general model of random links.
 Of course, it would be interesting to find the moments of other knot and link invariants arising from configuration space integrals.
 One such example, the writhe of a knot, although not a knot invariant, provides some insight in to the steps that would be involved.
 To compute the writhe, one starts with a differentiable closed curve $\gamma(t)$ in $\mathbb{R}^3$, and then computes an analogue of the Gauss linking integral: